gabrielalsuarez/MTwiNS_Neighborhood_Social_Processes/README.md

 # **Stage 1 Registered Report**

-The Stage 1 folder contains two folders: Manuscript and Code
+The Stage 1 folder contains two files:

-Manuscript: This folder includes the initial version of the manuscript that covers the Abstract, Introduction, Methods, and Experimental Design and Statistical Approach, which received an in-principle acceptance at Developmental Cognitive Neuroscience in 2021.
+- Manuscript: This is the initial version of the manuscript that covers the Abstract, Introduction, Methods, and Experimental Design and Statistical Approach, which received an in-principle acceptance at Developmental Cognitive Neuroscience in 2021.

- - Code: This folder includes the R Markdown code (and .html output) used to compute descriptive statistics and figures for the Methods section of the manuscript
+- Code: This is the R Markdown code (and .html output) used to compute descriptive statistics and figures for the Methods section of the manuscript
-   - (1) descriptives
-   - (2) nis

 The associated Stage 1 Registered Report can be found at:
 <link to Open Science>